caiostringari/picoastal/README.md

 # Introduction

 This project aims to provide the information needed to build an ARGUS-like coastal monitoring system based on the Raspberry Pi computer board.
-Both the Raspeberry Pi High Quality Camera and FLIR machine vision cameras are supported.
+Both the Raspberry Pi High Quality Camera and FLIR machine vision cameras are supported.

 This a continuation and update to the system deployed at the Figure 8 pools site, which was detailed in [this paper](https://www.mdpi.com/2072-4292/10/1/11)